MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![GraphToVolume](/images/tutorials/visualization/V8_03.png "GraphToVolume")

 Now, connect the modules as illustrated in the example network image to ensure a proper flow of data and operations.
 The `SoLUTEditor` module enables interactive editing of color lookup tables, producing MLLUT and SoMLLUT objects.
-We connect it with `View2D` and `SoExaminerViewer` modules to set lookup tables in an Open Inventor scene, primarily designed for dynamic adjustments.
+We connect it with the `View2D` and `SoExaminerViewer` modules to set lookup tables in an Open Inventor scene, primarily designed for dynamic adjustments.
 On the other hand, the SoGVRVolumeRenderer module serves as a core tool for high-quality Volume Rendering of 3D/4D images using an octree-based approach and accepts an ML image as main volume dataset.

 ![Example Network](/images/tutorials/visualization/V8_04.png "Example Network")